 PET recyclates are characterized by different attributes that need to be designated in a logical and identifiable manner.
 For this, the following pattern is adopted:

-a.
-Relevant attributes are codified.
+Relevant attributes are codified;

-b.
-Codes are placed in discrete positions.
+Codes are placed in discrete positions; and

-c.
 Positions are grouped in different data blocks.

 3.1.1 The designation system comprises a default data block followed by mandatory data blocks wherein information critical to the use of recyclates in non-food application is placed.
 These can optionally be followed by appending additional information in a separate data block.
 The default data block mentions the Indian Standard number governing the recyclates.
 The mandatory data blocks provide information for the effective utilization of recyclates through attributes that can be ‘information-based’ or ‘measurement-based’.
 Information-based attributes are placed first followed by measurement-based attributes.